MiguelPimentel97/Bimodal_Aerial_Robots/README.md

-# Framework for the design and control of Bimodal Aerial Robots
+# Framework for the Design and Control of Bimodal Aerial Robots

 This work was a dissertation project developed to obtain the MSc in Aerospace Engineering.
 It consisted of a project to simulate the use of Wheeled Drones for the Inspection of Infrastructures and Surfaces.
 It uses a framework to easily add and test the use of wheels on different UAV's, and two motion controllers specifically designed for these type of robots.
+To know more you can access:
 <p>
   <a href="https://youtube.com/playlist?list=PLgG5y8BKRgZPmJshbTEFnqItOTOg3Py_f" target="_blank"><img alt="Youtube" src="https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white" /></a>
   <a href="https://drive.google.com/file/d/1OVuv63CjqF6x6oheJa9JgF4hPEkpL2wt/view?usp=sharing" target="_blank"><img alt="Abstract" src="https://img.shields.io/badge/-Extended_Abstract-lightgrey?&style=for-the-badge" /></a>